ipdb/website/OPERATIONS.md

 #### Adding Caretakers
 - Caretakers can be added by a 2/3 majority vote of existing Caretakers.
 - Organizations that wish to become Caretakers can:
-	- be nominated by an existing Caretaker or the Board.
+	- be nominated by an existing Caretaker or the Executive.
 	- apply to be considered as a Caretaker.

 #### Removing Caretakers